badconduct/gemini-98-proxy-client/README.md

 - **Age-Based Logic:** The simulation's rules change based on your age.
   - **Ages 14-19 (Student):** You're an insider with other students, starting with higher relationship scores.
   - **Ages 20-39 (Townie/Alumni):** You have a natural rapport with the other townies.
-  - **Ages <=13 or >=40 (Online Friend):** AI friends will be suspicious of you.
-If you're under 14, they'll become patronizing.
-If you're over 40, students will find you "creepy" and their opinion of you will permanently decrease with every interaction.
+  - **Ages <=13 or >=40 (Online Friend):** Local AI friends will be suspicious of you.
+If you reveal you're under 14, they'll become patronizing.
+If you reveal you're over 40, students will find you "creepy" and their opinion of you will permanently decrease with every interaction.
+- **Gossip Mechanic:** When you reveal your true age to a local friend (a Student or Townie), they'll tell others in their social group!
+This creates a dynamic world where information spreads and your reputation can change based on who you trust.
 - **Relationship Score:** Your conversations directly impact your relationship score with each friend, unlocking different conversational paths and behaviors.

+### Administrator Features

+The first user created becomes the **Prime Administrator** with access to powerful tools.

+- **User Management Panel:** View all registered users, their last login time, and their A/S/L.
+- **Edit & Reset Users:** Directly edit a user's Age, Sex, or Location.
+Changing these fields automatically resets that user's social world to match their new identity.
+You can also reset a user's profile with a single click, wiping their chat history and relationships.
+- **Grant/Revoke Admin Status:** Promote other users to administrators.
+- **Dangerous Options:** An options panel allows you to do things like reset the _entire application_, deleting all profiles and images, forcing a fresh start.

 ---